crate/crate/docs/appendices/release-notes/unreleased.rst

 SQL Standard and PostgreSQL compatibility improvements
 ------------------------------------------------------

+- Added scalar function :ref:`CURRENT_TIME <current_time>`, that returns
+  the system's time as microseconds since midnight UTC, at the time the SQL statement is handled.
+The actual return type is the new data type :ref:`timetz <time-data-type>`.

 - Added new type :ref:`time with time zone <time-data-type>`, a.k.a `timetz`, which is to be used as return type for time related functions such as the future `current_time`.